ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 * Record - A set of values for each contributor and period
 * Target record - The record currently being imputed for due to its target variable being missing.
-* Predictive period - The period from which records will be used when calculations depend on records from another period.
 * Target period - The period currently undergoing imputation.
+* Predictive period - The period directly preceeding or succeeding the target period.
 * Matched Pair Contributors - Contributors that have responses for the target variable in both the predictive and target periods.
+* Link - A ratio of the means of the matched pair contributors.

 ## Introduction